Starting out in administrative data research

 Accessing data can be complex, please visit our accessing data page for more information.

-The ADR UK Catalogue makes it easier for researchers to discover the growing collection of administrative datasets available in the UK for public good research, including ADR Scotland's Flagship Dataset.
+The ADR UK Catalogue makes it easier for researchers to discover the growing collection of administrative datasets available in the UK for public good research, including flagship datasets.